evidentlyai/evidently/docs/book/reports/data-quality.md

 * If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping` parameter.
 * If you have a **target** column and want to see features distribution by target - specify the target column in the `column_mapping` parameter.

-To compare two datastes, you need two data frames or csv files.
+To compare two datastes, you need two `DataFrames` or `cs`v files.
 The schema of both datasets should be identical.

+Feature types (numerical, categorical, datetime) will be parsed based on pandas column type.
+If you work with `csv` files in CLI, or want to specify a different feature mapping strategy, you can explicitly set this using `column_mapping`.

 {% hint style="info" %}
-You can read more to understand [column mapping](../dashboards/column_mapping.md) and [data requirements](../dashboards/data_requirements.md)
+You can read more to understand [column mapping](../dashboards/column_mapping.md) and [data requirements](../dashboards/data_requirements.md) in the corresponding sections.
 {% endhint %}

 ## How it looks